-He DID say: “Never put off till tomorrow what may be done day after tomorrow just as well.”
+What Mark Twain did say: “Never put off till to-morrow what you can do day after to-morrow just as well.”

 2. “Be careful about reading health books.
 You may die of a misprint.”

-He DID say: “We write frankly and fearlessly but then we "modify" before we print.”
+What Mark Twain did say: “We write frankly and fearlessly but then we ‘modify’ before we print.”

 5. “The coldest winter I ever spent was a summer in San Francisco.”